 I still love to travel to faraway places (especially if a warm beach is involved) and to go on cruises with my wonderfully supportive and loving husband.
 And just about anything colorful, shiny or fun easily gets my attention.
 In other words, I am easily “squirreled!”

 And speaking of my husband, he is definitely my rock, and he tries to keep me focused; a very challenging job for sure!

-Dave has a Bachelor’s Degree in Computer Science and was in this field in the corporate world for 33years.
+Dave has a Bachelor’s Degree in Computer Science and was in this field in the corporate world for 33 years.
 (Now he works for me!)
 Dave enjoys worshiping on his saxophones (tenor and soprano) but doesn’t get to play them as much now since we are on the road full-time as he did being on a worship team.
 He has been in a “behind-the-scenes” support role in many areas for both people and organizations.
 Dave was the anchor for Crown of Glory Ministries, including coming up with the name, way back at the beginning of our marriage over 30 years ago.
 He is an ordained minister and his passion is supporting me and all God has called me to do, in any way he can.
 (Yes, I am extremely blessed with a very rare man, indeed!)

 Dave and I have five children, including our daughter who has gone ahead of us to her eternal home, and a growing legacy of grandchildren.
-At this point, they all live nearby us here in Wisconsin, which is still our home base, and it is an added blessing to have them all close by when we head back that way.
+At this point, they all live in south central Wisconsin, which is still our home base, and it is an added blessing to have them all close by when we head back that way.